pull-stream/pull-stream/docs/examples.md

 fails.
 (For example if the wifi were to cut out).

-The read stream is just the http download, and the sink writes it to a tempory file.
-If the source ends normally, the tempory file is moved to the correct location.
+The read stream is just the http download, and the sink writes it to a temporary file.
+If the source ends normally, the temporary file is moved to the correct location.
-If the source errors, the tempory file is deleted.
+If the source errors, the temporary file is deleted.

-(You could also write the file to the correct location, and delete it if it errors, but the tempory file method has the advantage that if the computer or process crashes it leaves only a tempory file and not a file that appears valid.
-Stray tempory files can be cleaned up or resumed when the process restarts.)
+(You could also write the file to the correct location, and delete it if it errors, but the temporary file method has the advantage that if the computer or process crashes it leaves only a temporary file and not a file that appears valid.
+Stray temporary files can be cleaned up or resumed when the process restarts.)

 # A sink that may fail